estebanangelm/investment_analysis/README.md

 > Common sense is not so common -Voltaire

-Using common sense, we can say that a company is good if it sells a lot, increases its sales and gives some profit from those sales.
+Using common sense, we can say that a company is good if it sells a lot, increases its revenue year on year and gives some profit from those sales.
 I want to analyze with this project if this common-sense assumption is also applied in the stock market, in other words:

 Companies that increase their sales and their profits also increase their stock price?